 Related: Best Mice for MOBA Gamers – Complete Buying Guide.

 Things to consider before buying a wireless mouse

 Although wireless mice have their spot in the gaming world, there is a lot of things you should consider before buying wireless.
 Since they generally do worse than their wired counterparts.

-Wired mouse does offer a lot more value on the dollar.
-Simply because the technology required to make an equally good wireless mouse is more advanced and therefore more expensive.
+The wired mouse does offer a lot more value on the dollar, just because the technology required to make an equally good wireless mouse is more advanced and therefore more expensive.
 In other words, it is almost impossible for them to make a 60$ wireless mouse that can compete with a wired mouse of the same price class.

 Common issues with wireless mice are:

 - Tracking issues: Mice that do not have a constant source of power tend to sometimes have tracking issues.
 Which basically mean that the mouse’ polling rate stops working for a millisecond or two, causing your cursor to lag.
 This problem is quite normal in almost all budget and semi-budget wireless mice.
 Even some high-end wireless mouse also have this issue.

 - Poor battery: The big difference between wired and wireless is obviously that it has to run on batteries.
 The problem with this is the same as it is with phones.
 The more times you charge it above its maximum battery capacity, the worse the battery gets.
 So over time, you may only be able to run a 1 hour or 2.
 The solution is to either get a semi-wired, which mean you can charge while you play and/or get a smart charger which stops charging when the maximum capacity is reached.
 However, this is quite expensive and the battery will still get worse over time, just slower.